-ON THIS PAGE: You will find information about how many people are diagnosed with these two types of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with these types of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Each year, an estimated 3,400 adults (2,725 men and 675 women) in the United States will be diagnosed with hypopharyngeal cancer.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 Survival rates for hypopharyngeal cancer vary based on a variety of factors, particularly the stage .
-If the cancer is found at an early, localized stage, the five-year survival rate of people with hypopharyngeal cancer is 53%.
-If the cancer has spread to nearby areas and/or lymph nodes, the five-year survival rate is 39%.
-If the cancer has spread to distant parts of the body, the five-year survival rate is 24%.
+If the cancer is found at an early, localized stage, the 5-year survival rate of people with hypopharyngeal cancer is 53%.
+If the cancer has spread to nearby areas and/or lymph nodes (stages II and III), the 5-year survival rate is 36% to 39%.
+If the cancer has spread to distant parts of the body, the 5-year survival rate is 24%.

 It is important to remember that statistics on how many people survive these cancers are an estimate.
 The estimate comes from data based on thousands of people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with laryngeal or hypopharyngeal cancer.
 Also, experts measure the survival statistics every 5 years.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.